-With the rise of streaming services, video consumption has been steadily increasing over the last few years.
-Between 2021 and 2022 alone, it has been shown that the American public video consumption has risen 18%.
+With the rise of streaming services, video consumption has steadily increased over the last few years.
+Between 2021 and 2022 alone, it has been shown that the American public video consumption has risen 18%

 Interestingly enough, TV remains the main place Americans are watching video content.
 Indeed, 65% of video streaming happens on mobile and TV apps rather than on browsers.
-And marketers are taking notice, as close to 52% of the Over-the-Top (OTT) revenue owing to advertisement.
+And marketers are taking notice, as close to 52% of the Over-the-Top (OTT) revenue stems from advertisement.

 What about consent?
 If you’ve done any internet browsing in Europe these past few years (and if you’re reading this blog, let’s be honest), you’re already familiar with consent banners (also called consent notices).
-They’ve become a critical aspect of the data privacy landscape and aren’t going anywhere: With new U.S. regulations that will require an opt-in from consumers for data collection, these banners are likely to increasingly cross the Atlantic in the coming years.
+They’ve become a critical aspect of the data privacy landscape and aren’t going anywhere: With new U.S. regulations that will require consumers to opt in for data collection, these banners are likely to increasingly cross the Atlantic in the coming years.

-In addition to regulatory requirements, consent banners also play a role in helping brands understand customers needs and showcasing a personalized on-screen experience.
-In this article, we take a look at how businesses can collect consent on connected TVs (CTV), and provide best practices and examples for you to get started.
+In addition to regulatory requirements, consent banners help brands understand customers' needs and showcase a personalized on-screen experience.
+In this article, we look at how businesses can collect consent on connected TVs (CTV) and provide best practices and examples for getting started.

 Summary